Sharing internet in an apartment

 Use WPA3 Encryption (or WPA2 Minimum)

-Make sure both your main network and guest network use WPA3 encryption if your router supports it.
-If not, WPA2-AES is the minimum.
+Make sure both your main network and guest network use WPA3 if your router supports it.
+If not, use WPA2-AES.
 Never use WEP or leave a network open.
-Use a strong password of at least 12 characters with a mix of letters, numbers, and symbols.
-Change the guest password periodically and certainly if the arrangement ends.
+Use a strong password and change the guest password if the arrangement ends.
+If your router is old or lacks guest-network controls, a newer router, mesh system, or Wi-Fi 6 setup may be a better fix than sharing your main password.
+Start with our Wi-Fi 6 basics guide.

 5